 The curriculum for IIW differs from other programs by allowing students to tailor part of their course work to their own academic goals.
 You are required to take at least 12 credits of coursework from the University of Illinois (U of I) for the fall or spring semester in which you participate in IIW.
 Those 12 credits must include two IIW designated courses, PS 491 (Internship for 6 credits) and PS 125 (Undergraduate Open Seminar for 3 credits).
 Both of these classes will meet at your apartment building and at various organizations and offices around town on Fridays between the hours of 10 AM and 4 PM.
 For the remaining three credits, you may enroll in the optional course PS 321, Principles of Public Policy, which is taught by Professor Emery Lee and meets Monday evenings in a classroom on Capitol Hill in Washington, DC.
 Your admittance to these three Political Science courses is guaranteed.
 The Political Science Department will process waivers so that you are able to register for them.
 If you choose not to take PS 321, you can enroll in another three-credit course from U of I, such as an online course, or you can pay separately for an approved course from a DC-based university.
 If you decide not to enroll in PS 321, please let IIW know as soon as possible so that we can ensure that the alternate course in which you wish to enroll satisfies IIW’s requirements.

-Summer semester students will only take PS 491, meeting on Fridays 1-4 PM.
+Summer semester students will only take PS 491, meeting on Tuesdays, 7-9 PM.

 It is your responsibility to register for the appropriate CRNs for your courses.
 You will register in the same manner as you do for any other semester.
 Please address any questions about financial aid, tuition and fees to the University of Illinois Registrar.
 We will follow the same class schedule, with the same breaks and holidays, as the main U of I campus for the fall and spring semesters.
 For the summer semester, we will meet every Friday in June and July, and the first Friday in August.

-This course combines experiential learning, career development and writing.
-Class sessions and assignments enable students to analyze and reflect on their internship experience, engage in professional and career development, and develop and complete a reflection paper.
+This course combines experiential learning, career development and political science research and writing.
+Class sessions and assignments enable students to analyze and reflect on their internship experience, engage in professional and career development, and design and write policy-based research papers.

 Through visits to think tanks, nonprofit organizations and agencies, we will examine the policymaking world in Washington and get to know different participants in this process, what they do, and how they interact and work to affect policy and express their ideas.